Kove230/E-bike/README.md

   ot=millis();

         while (WiFi.status() != WL_CONNECTED && millis()<7000) {    //crude loading screen while the system waits for WiFi connection.
-                                                                    //The delay is unnoticable in use due to the delay from connecting the battery to starting the bike
+                                                                    //The delay is unnoticeable in use due to the delay from connecting the battery to starting the bike

 nt=millis();